azizs-dnv/yt-dlp-GUI/README.md

 - Real-time progress bar and download log
 - Modern dark-themed interface powered by CustomTkinter
 - You can choose to download 1 video or all the playlist
+- Download multiple URLs at once (queue support — paste URLs separated by commas or new lines)
+- Preview video info before downloading (title, channel, duration)
+- Proxy support for downloads
+- Download history with auto-save (last 200 entries)
+- Live download statistics (Total / Success / Failed counters)
+- Auto-open destination folder when download completes
+- Sound notification and popup alert when queue finishes
+- Toggle between Dark and Light themes

 ## Interface

 The application consists of:
-- An input field for pasting the video link;
+- An input field for pasting the video link (supports multiple URLs);
+- A "Get Info" button to preview video details without downloading;
+- Mode selector: Video or Playlist;
 - Format (video/audio) and quality selectors;
+- Advanced section with optional proxy configuration;
 - A destination folder selection field with a "Browse..." button;
+- Checkboxes for "Open folder when done" and "Show notification";
-- A "Download" button, a progress bar, and a log window.
+- A "Download" button and a "History" button;
+- A progress bar with live status (speed, percentage, ETA);
+- A log window showing detailed operations.

 ## Installation